jupyter-book/mystmd/docs/frontmatter.md

 * - `downloads`
   - a download object, see [](./website-downloads.md)
   - page & project
+* - `label`
+  - a string (max 500 chars) to identify the page in cross-references
+  - page only
 * - `tags`
   - a list of strings
   - page only